Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Photo from [Simon Fitall](https://unsplash.com/@simonfitall?utm_source=ibaguette.com&utm_medium=referral&utm_content=iBaguetteGeographyALevelCheatSheet)

 There are 3 main parts to any system: **inputs**, **processes** and **outputs**.

 Glaciers are dynamic.
-Glaciated landscapes may be seen as a system with many interrelated components (stores), processes (cause/effect mechanisms) and inputs & outputs.
-This forms an open system.
+Glaciated landscapes may be seen as a system with many interrelated components (stores), processes (cause/effect mechanisms), inputs and outputs.
+This forms an **open system**.

 - Inputs
 	- precipitation (snowfall)